bajsolinowich/wp-ajax-page-loader/readme.md

 # WP AJAX Page Loader

-This script is a modern implementation of AJAX page loading (sometimes known as infinite scrolling) for use with WordPress.
+This jQuery plugin is a modern implementation of AJAX page loading (sometimes known as infinite scrolling) for use with WordPress.
+I created it in part to address [some issues with using history.js](https://stackoverflow.com/questions/11230581/is-there-an-alternative-to-history-js) (which is commonly used in infinite scrolling implementations) as well as to provide a raw script for theme and plugin developers to easily integrate into their own workflow.
 [Read the original announcement on my blog](http://synapticism.com/an-ajax-page-loading-script-for-wordpress/).

 Requires: [jQuery](https://jquery.com/) (included in WordPress by default), [HTML5 History API](https://github.com/devote/HTML5-History-API), and [spin.js](https://github.com/fgnass/spin.js).